smith-jj/D3-Challenge/README.md

 The data set for the assignment is based on 2014 ACS 1-year estimates: [https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml).
 Utilize both **html** and **Javascript** to create an interactive visualization of the data findings.

+* Note: You'll need to use `python -m http.server` to run the visualization.
+This will host the page at `localhost:8000` in your web browser.

 ![Newsroom](https://media.giphy.com/media/v2xIous7mnEYg/giphy.gif)